IndigoDomotics/alexa-hue-bridge/README.md

 * **Port**

     Default is Auto or specify a port.
-Normally leave as *Auto* and the plugin will select a port starting from *8178*.
+Normally leave as *Auto* and the plugin will select a port inthe range *8178* thru *8200* and will start from *8178*.
 Once a port had been allocated the device properties will be updated with the allocated value and the port will assigned as the device's address.
+This can be subsequently changed if desired.

 * **Auto Start**